 PrismTech's DDS implementation is listed on the Future Airborne Capability Environment (FACE) Consortium website as Third Party Tools for FACE Applications.

-Vortex and OpenSplice are trademarks of PrismTech.
+Vortex and OpenSplice are trademarks of PrismTech, an ADLINK Company.
 DDS and Data-Distribution Service are either registered trademarks or trademarks of Object Management Group, Inc. in the United States and/or other countries.
 All other trademarks are the property of their respective owners.